hakoerber/git-repo-manager/README.md

 # GRM — Git Repository Manager

 GRM helps you manage git repositories in a declarative way.
-Configure your repositories in a [TOML](https://toml.io/) file, GRM does the rest.
+Configure your repositories in a [TOML](https://toml.io/) or YAML file, GRM does the rest.

+Also, GRM can be used to work with git worktrees in an opinionated, straightforward fashion.

 **Take a look at the [official documentation](https://hakoerber.github.io/git-repo-manager/) for installation & quickstart.**